amolinalopez/blog/README.md

 ## Community Guidelines

 - **Inclusivity is a Must**: Absolutely no tolerance for racism or any form of discrimination.
 - **Invite-Only, Eventually**: For the safety and exclusivity of our users, future iterations will move towards an invite-only model.
-However, SEO considerations keep the platform more open for now.
 - **Safety First**: Plans are in the pipeline for content moderation to ensure the platform remains a haven for its users.